-1.12 Extended INTEGRAL mission phase and future AO calls
+1.11 Extended INTEGRAL mission phase and future AO calls

 The nominal operational mission began on December 16, 2002 and lasted 24 months.
 Since then, INTEGRAL is being operated in its extended mission phase.
 This extended phase is at this stage approved by the Science Programme Committee (SPC) to last until 31 December 2018.
-An indicative extension of INTEGRAL science operations for another 2 years beyond 2018 will be considered during mid 2017.
+An indicative extension of INTEGRAL science operations for 2019 has been approved, while this is still pending approval for 2020.
+Further extension for another 2 years beyond 2020 (if 2020 is approved) will be considered during the second half of 2018.
 Future AO cycles are continued to be planned to run on an annual basis.